 We interviewed Guy Pursey from the University of Reading to find out about the process they use to create content across the organisation, from the structure of the team to how they implemented GatherContent.

-The University of Reading use a matrix team model to approach projects and power their content process across the organisation.
-This involves members of the Content Team, Student Recruitment team (who manage the print prospectus), Marketing Officers and Business Partners, and academics, all of who have to work seamlessly together.
+The University of Reading use a matrix team model to approach projects, and power their content operations.
+This process involves members of the Content Team, Student Recruitment team (who manage the print prospectus), Marketing Officers, Business Partners, and academics.

 How they used to manage content.

-Before the matrix team model was implemented, all content was managed by the Student Recruitment team.
+Before the Content Team implemented the matrix team model, all content was managed by the Student Recruitment team.
 The majority of this was in the form of the printed prospectus.
-Online content was also produced, but was seen as additional and therefore wasn’t given the same attention as printed content.
+Online content was also produced, but wasn’t given the same attention as printed content.
 Content was sourced directly from academics, and not always put through a rigorous approval process.